-Novice aspirants after completing their four years of graduate education try hard to get into medical schools but face rejection because of the many factors.
-One of them is the lack of research about medical schools in every county which leads to the majority of the medical school applicants’ rejection due to the limited number of medical school spaces available.
-Other factors include insufficient qualification as the graduate-level professional educational programs along with residency pieces of training are required for admission to medical school (Feldstein, 2015).
+Novice aspirants, after completing their four years of graduate education, try hard to get into medical schools but face rejection because of many factors.
+One of them is the lack of research about medical schools in every county, leading to the majority of the medical school applicants’ rejection due to the limited number of medical school spaces available.
+Other factors include insufficient qualifications, as graduate-level professional educational programs and residency training are required for admission to medical school (Feldstein, 2015).
 This paper seeks reasons why students are rejected from medical schools, the market for medical education, and the recommendations for the current medical education system.

 Reasons Why Students Are Rejected from Medical Schools

 Rejection is always a horrible feeling whether it is faced by a medical student, a professional doctor, or a person applying for any arena of the educational field in his/her early years.
-Similarly, when an aspirant has put enough energy and time to craft a solid application to get into medical school, rejection would be a huge emotional setback for him.
-Some of the potential reasons why students can not avail the chance to enter medical schools or get rejected when applying for the medical education are curated as follows:
+Similarly, when an aspirant has put enough energy and time into crafting a solid application to get into medical school, rejection would be a huge emotional setback for him.
+Some of the potential reasons why students can not get the chance to enter medical schools or get rejected when applying for medical education are curated as follows:

 Uninspiring Content Given by the Students

-Students in order to get admission to a medical school at any cost present uninspiring content in their applications that reduced their chances of getting in.
+Students, in order to get admission to a medical school at any cost, present uninspiring content in their applications that reduces their chances of getting in.
 Students who really want to get into a medical school should meet a pre-medical advisor to have better information about where they should get admission, what to include in the application, and also have a clear understanding of qualifications, co-curricular activities requirements, faculty, and all that they must-have for getting accepted.

 Underestimation of Competition

-The biggest reason behind medical school applicants facing rejection is the underestimation of the competition in the medical education market.
+The biggest reason medical school applicants face rejection is the underestimation of the competition in the medical education market.
 Medical schools usually seek out individuals who have a full-fledged package of a solid academic record and a high MCAT score (Turner and Nicholson, 2011).
-Medical school enrollees must fulfill minimum MCAT and GPA requirements to pass the initial screening tests for enrolling in medical school.
-A medical school enrollee should understand the point medical school applicants typically have higher MCAT scores and grades or GPA than the average applicants for other educational fields.
+Medical school enrollees must fulfil minimum MCAT and GPA requirements to pass the initial screening tests for enrolling in medical school.
+A medical school enrollee should understand that medical school applicants typically have higher MCAT scores and grades or GPAs than average applicants in other educational fields.

 Lack of Significant Extra-Curricular Activities